wazuh/wazuh-documentation/source/user-manual/binaries/tools/syscheck_control.rst

 ``-f``
 ------

-Used with -i.
-Prints information about a modified file.
+Used with -i to print information about a modified file.

 .. topic:: Arguments